American theater in the 1920s: Broadway

-The twenties were a time of extreme growth for the musical and Broadway industry.
+The 1920s were a time of extreme growth for the music and Broadway industry.
 Musicals and musical comedies were considered "all-American" and were the biggest money-makers in the industry.
-Musicals were sometimes considered "commercial theatre" —with flashy lights, outrageous costumes, and scandalous stage behavior, many musicals were considered trivial and superficial, existing simply for entertainment and money-making purposes.
-Despite this criticism, especially from the legitimate theatre world, this form of theatre reached its peak in the 1920s, during the "jazz age".
+Musicals were sometimes considered "commercial theater" —with flashy lights, outrageous costumes, and scandalous stage behavior, many musicals were considered trivial and superficial, existing simply for entertainment and money-making purposes.
+Despite this criticism, especially from the legitimate theater world, this form of theater reached its peak in the 1920s, during the "jazz age".
 Jazz music and jazz culture were highly influential in the proliferation of musical comedies.
 Some of the most renowned composers and writers of the 1920s were Irving Berlin, Richard Rodgers, Jerome Kern, and George Gershwin.
 Some musicals which were popular in the 1920s were Tip-Toes and Show Boat.